 Step Two: Base Color

 Apply your base color of eye shadow.
 This works best if it is cream colored or perhaps a light shade of gold.
 The base color is the most neutral choice in your three or four color palette.
 If you're opting for a black and grey palette, work with a soft silver or cream tone for your base.
 If you're working in a brown or copper palette, choose a neutral in the cream or taupe family for this step.
-This should always be lighter than your final "smoky" color.
+This should always be lighter than your final "smokey" color.
 Brands such as Cover Girl and Stila make some fun shimmers and lighter hues, which will work perfectly as a base.
 Using a brush or a sponge applicator, cover the entire eyelid with shadow and blend several times to create a flawless base.

 Step Three: Eyeliner